Fission and fusion of heavy nuclei induced by the passage of a radiation-mediated shock in BNS mergers: Inclusion of interionic friction

 \section{Inclusion of interionic friction}

-The velocity distribution of the multi-ion plasma established in the post deceleration zone (Figs \ref{fig:H_He}-\ref{fig:r_process}), is expected to be prone to various beam instabilities.
+Momentum exchange between the different plasma beams can transfer the radiation force to the ions, ultimately leading to coupling of all plasma constituents.
+Binary Coulomb collisions constitute one potential mechanism for such interspecies friction.
+In situations in which this mechanism fails to strongly couple the ions preventing large relative drifts, it is expected that the velocity distribution of the multi-ion plasma established in the post-deceleration zone (Figs \ref{fig:H_He}-\ref{fig:r_process}) will be prone to various beam instabilities.
 This would result in the generation of plasma microturbulence that can transfer momentum between different ion beams via ion scattering off plasma waves, thereby driving the downstream plasma towards equipartition.
 The anomalous coupling length is expected to depend on the threshold drift velocity for the onset of the instability, on the saturation level of the turbulence, and conceivably other factors.
 Moreover, the continuous decrease of the relative drift velocity between different ion species will induce charge separation that will affect the electrostatic field.
 We note that conversion of the dissipation energy to radiation can only occur over the radiation length scale.
 Consequently, if the anomalous coupling length is much smaller than the Thomson length, dissipation via anomalous friction should first lead to ion heating before the energy will be converted to radiation.
 (On a global scale this would appear as formation of collisionless subshocks.)
 Furthermore, if the growth of the instability occurs well after decoupling, the ion temperature should be high enough to allow inelastic ion-ion collisions by random motions.
 On the other hand, the electrostatic field induced by the interionic friction may prevent the early decoupling of ions with small $Z/A$ seen in the solutions presented in Sec. \ref{C-S}, thereby suppressing the rate of inelastic ion-ion collisions.
 What would actually happen depends, ultimately, on the threshold velocity of the instability and the scale separation.
 In Sec. \ref{sec:BNS_mergers_applc} we provide a rough estimate of the scale separation in RMS, and conclude that in BNS mergers the anomalous coupling length is likely to be comparable to, or even larger than, the radiation length, whereas in other systems it is most likely much smaller.
 Thus, the situation might be different in different types of systems.